snowstormnight/Cache-Blend-CUDA/fusor.md

 #### Identify HKVD Tokens

 Select tokens with the highest KV deviation by comparing pre-computed KV values with layer-wise heuristics or prior layer HKVD selections.
-This function ensures sparsity (typically ≤15% of tokens) to minimize recomputation cost.
+This function ensures sparsity (typically less than or equal to 15% of tokens) to minimize recomputation cost.

 #### Layer-Wise Fusion